twotwentyseven/handbook/how-we-work.md

 ## Projects

 We're a creative digital agency that works with brands to get them online for the world.
-This means most everything we do is in the form of a project which may include starting from creating branding through designing a site to building it, launching it and getting into the wonderful world of email communication through CRM programmes.
+This means most everything we do is in the form of a project which includes starting from creating branding through designing a site to building it, launching it and getting into the wonderful world of email communication through CRM programmes.

 We outline everything we expect in a project life cycle in our [project playbook](https://docs.google.com/spreadsheets/d/1szIUeI1UnClNAlaPNYG1Tc_0pREFpkLY2HDiIpv_Psc/edit?usp=sharing).
-You don't need to memorise this but it's important you at least understand how we work in any phase that your invlved in.
+You don't need to memorise this but it's important you at least understand how we work in any phase that your invlved with.
 You may also want to take a sneak peak at the phase before and after to get a taste of what's happened before the project has come to you.

 Projects generally have this lifecycle:
 1. Planning/scoping, discovery and digital strategy: This is when we try to understand the client's needs, what they like look and feel wise, what sorts of customer journeys we need to consider and the principles by which we will approach designing the full site.
 If a brand needs branding, we'll insert a phase for that just after this.